svlada/svlada.github.io/posts/microservices-ipc.md

   - Extract correlation-id from the Reply command.
   - Use correlation-id to find Http connection handler.
 Note that the Http connection handler can run on a separate node or be a part of API Gateway.

-When solutioning design for inter process communication, it's advisable to follow all or nothing approach (i.e. atomicity).
-This pattern is well known and used for decades in database servers.
-The good definition is the one from wikipedia:
+When designing inter-process communication, it is advisable to follow an all-or-nothing approach (i.e., atomicity).
+This pattern has been well known and widely used for decades in database servers.
+A good definition comes from Wikipedia:

 > _All the write operations within a transaction have an all-or-nothing effect, that is, either the transaction succeeds and all writes take effect, or otherwise, the database is  brought to a state that does not include any of the writes of the transaction._

-Common use case is a need to commit business transaction against local database and reliably dispatch command to a Kafka broker.
-Command should be dispatched only if transaction suceeds.
+A common use case is committing a business transaction to the local database while reliably dispatching a command to a Kafka broker.
+The command should be dispatched only if the transaction succeeds.

 The following are possible approaches for tackling this problem:

 ### Use KafkaProducer to send command to a broker inside of business logic transactional context